mcollina/async-cache-dedupe/README.md

 Options:

-* `ttl`: the maximum time a cache entry can live, default as defined in the cache; default is zero, so cache is disabled, the function will be only the deduped.
+* `ttl`: a number or a function that returns a number of the maximum time a cache entry can live, default as defined in the cache; default is zero, so cache is disabled, the function will be only the deduped.
+The first argument of the function is the result of the original function.
 * `serialize`: a function to convert the given argument into a serializable object (or string).
 * `onDedupe`: a function that is called every time there is defined is deduped.
 * `onError`: a function that is called every time there is a cache error.